-Over the course of a month, we tested six of the top models currently on the market (all with a cooling capacity of 8,000 BTU, the ideal option for a mid-sized room).
-Keeping those aforementioned nuances top of mind, after all was said and done, two stood out from the rest:
+Over the course of several months, we tested seven of the top models currently on the market (all with a cooling capacity of 8,000 BTU, the ideal option for a mid-sized room).
+After rigorous testing we found two that stood out from the rest.

-The Midea’s U-shaped design is more than just a funky aesthetic choice.
-Not only does it make installation of this appliance a cinch, but it keeps the compressor outside with the window acting as a noise barrier, so it’s much quieter compared to the other ACs we tested.
-It cooled the room not only more quickly than any other AC we tested, but also more effectively thanks to a motorized vent that automatically moves to waft cold air throughout the room.
-Though not the cheapest option, the Midea was far and away the best AC we tested.
+Midea's U-shaped design makes installation a cinch and keeps the compressor outside with the window acting as a noise barrier, so it's much quieter compared to other ACs.
+It cooled the room not only more quickly, but also more effectively thanks to a motorized vent that automatically moves to waft cold air throughout the room.

 What might seem a tad ostentatious at first, Midea’s U-shaped design actually serves as an effective upgrade to the classic box-shaped ACs we’ve seen in windows for eons.
 That design delivers more than surface-level aesthetics: It also reduces noise and aggravation.